 Rhode Island Treasury - Committed to Transparent Investing

-On this page, you will find information about where the state’s pension funds are invested, how they are performing, and an overview of the state’s investment strategy and philosophies.
+On this site, you will find information about where the state’s pension funds are invested, how they are performing, and an overview of the state’s investment strategy and philosophies.

 Investment Policy Update